 - If your commute is shorter or you’re just driving less, let your insurer know.
 Your annual mileage is a major factor in determining your premium cost.

 - And if your driving-age kids make good grades or have completed a driver training course, it could cut your premium.
 Also, ask about discounts for in-car devices that provide speed alerts if your teen exceeds your selected limit.

-For more finance tips, visit the Ent YouTube Channel and follow us on Facebook!
+For more finance tips, visit the Education Center or the Ent YouTube Channel and follow us on Facebook!